 We often get the question about Shangaan Amethyst, and how is it different from what we call Chiredzi Amethyst.
 Hopefully the below will give some clarity.

 frequent.
 Specimens tend to be small in size with only a very small % of the deposit producing medium sized specimens of around 6 to 10cm.
-Twelve odd centimetres seems to be the upper limit of specimens, with most being 2 to 7cm in size.
-Obviously this dynamic might change as other deposits are found and mined.
-The deposits seem to span a massive area area across Zimbabwe and Mozambique.
+Twelve odd centimeters seems to be the upper limit of specimens, with most being 2 to 7cm in size.
+Obviously, this dynamic might change as other deposits are found and mined.
+The deposits seem to span a massive area across Zimbabwe and Mozambique.
 Interestingly, Zambia has also in the past few years produced material which tends to be slightly cleaner, more optic, and almost identical to classic Brandberg specimens.

-We have heard in the last few weeks that some "America's" are in the region and paying as much as $150 per kg for only A grade material.
+We have heard in the last few months that some "America's" are in the region and paying as much as $150 per kg for only A grade material.

-Miners actually need to be given training on how to better mine material without damaging the material.
+Miners need to be given training on how to better mine material without damaging the material.
 In doing so it is possible to improve the quality of the specimens being mined.

-So essentially when they mine 100 kg we purchase around 80 kg of the material.....even if we paid 1/3 of the price they get from someone who only wants A grade the miners would ultimately not be sitting with hordes of unsellable material and would earn 3 to 4 times what they could earn from someone who is selecting only
+So essentially when they mine 100 kg we purchase around 80 kg of the material, even if we paid 1/3 of the price they get from someone who only wants A grade the miners would ultimately not be sitting with hordes of unsellable material and would earn 3 to 4 times what they could earn from someone who is selecting only

-However let me not carry on about the broader issues.
+However, let me not carry on about the broader issues.
 I am sure you get some of the points I am trying to make.